DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Imported Files and Folders
 --------------------------

 Files are automatically copied from the local import directory to the ``AvailableToProcess`` folder in the ``WSI DeID`` collection in the WSI DeID.
 Files can have any folder structure; the folder structure is not significant in the import process.
-Excel files (identified by ending in .xls or .xlsx) and image files (anything else except for ignored files) will be imported.
+Excel files (identified by ending in .xls or .xlsx, or .csv for CSV files) and image files (anything else except for ignored files) will be imported.
 To facilitate bulk uploads, we ignore files ending in .txt, .xml, .zip from the import process -- this list can be easily changed.

 Import Process
 --------------